josdejong/mathjs/docs/reference/functions/abs.md

 # Function abs

 Calculate the absolute value of a number.
+For matrices, the function is evaluated element wise.

 ## Syntax